 Alternative structures to buy the property.
 The inheritance rules in France mean that there are quite punitive inheritance tax rates applicable to passing the asset onto your beneficiaries, unless they are direct family members.
-Step children in particular can cause problems.
+Step-children in particular can cause complications.
 Rather than buy the property in your own name, it might be that you want to buy it through a corporate structure Société Civile Immobilière (SCI) enabling you to leave the shares in the company rather than the property to the next generation.

 Rental income from your French Property.
 If you are generating rental income on your property, then this is an additional income source that needs to be reported on your UK tax return.
 You can deduct some expenditure from your income but remember to disallow expenses relating to any private use of the property.
-Even if all of your tenants are UK based, you will also have to declare the income relating to the French property on a French return and pay these taxes in France.
+Even if all of your tenants are UK-based, you will also have to declare the income relating to the French property on a French return and pay these taxes in France.
 The double tax Treaty between the UK and France means that in reality you will pay tax once but the income will be declared on both returns.

 If you have adopted an alternate business structure such as an SCI, that entity will need to prepare annual accounts and a tax return in its own right.
-If you provide any additional services, perhaps cleaning or cooking (for example at a ski resort) then you need to be aware whether these extra services turn your investment business into a trade.
+If you provide any additional services, perhaps cleaning or cooking, (for example at a ski resort), then you need to be aware whether these extra services turn your investment business into a trade.
 There may be some advantages to having an overseas trade (UK loss relief in particular) but there would almost certainly be additional reporting requirements, particularly if you pay locals to perform any of these services.

 Before you make the leap to buy your second home in France, do research this area further and take advice.